decaporg/decap-website/content/docs/intro.md

 ---
-title: Overview
 group: Intro
 weight: 1
+title: Overview
 ---
 Decap CMS (formerly Netlify CMS) is an open source content management system for your Git workflow that enables you to provide editors with a friendly UI and intuitive workflows.
 You can use it with any static site generator to create faster, more flexible web projects.
-Content is stored in your Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.
+Content is stored in your Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git..

 At its core, Decap CMS is an open-source React app that acts as a wrapper for the Git workflow, using the GitHub, GitLab, or Bitbucket API.
 This provides many advantages, including: